Kasoro47/CodeHarbor/README.md

 This makes `kind` accessible from anywhere on the system, allowing us to create and manage local Kubernetes clusters.

+### Installing Docker

+Docker is a critical component for running containerized applications, including the local Kubernetes cluster we're setting up with `kind`.
+Here's a step-by-step guide to installing Docker on your system.

+1.  **Update Your System**: Before installing Docker, it's always a good practice to update your system's package index.
+Execute the following command to do so:

+    ```bash
+    sudo apt-get update
+    ```

+2.  **Install Docker**:

+    Install the Docker's official GPG key and add the Docker's repository to Apt sources:

+    ```bash
+    # Add Docker's official GPG key:
+    sudo apt-get install ca-certificates curl
+    sudo install -m 0755 -d /etc/apt/keyrings
+    sudo curl -fsSL https://download.docker.com/linux/ubuntu/gpg -o /etc/apt/keyrings/docker.asc
+    sudo chmod a+r /etc/apt/keyrings/docker.asc

+    # Add the repository to Apt sources:
+    echo \
+    "deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/docker.asc] https://download.docker.com/linux/ubuntu \
+    $(. /etc/os-release && echo "$VERSION_CODENAME") stable" | \
+    sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
+    sudo apt-get update
+    ```

+    Then install Docker's package

+    ```bash
+    sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
+    ```

+3.  **Verify Docker Installation**:

+    To verify that Docker has been installed correctly and that you can run Docker commands without `sudo`, add your user to the `docker` group and relog or reboot:

+    ```bash
+    sudo usermod -aG docker $USER
+    ```

+    Then, log out and back in for this to take effect, or you can run the following command to activate the changes to groups:

+    ```bash
+    newgrp docker
+    ```

+    After this, you can test your Docker installation by running:

+    ```bash
+    docker run hello-world
+    ```

+    This command downloads a test image and runs it in a container.
+If the container runs successfully, it prints an informational message and exits.
+If you see the message, it confirms that Docker is installed and working correctly.

 Project Structure
 -----------------